 Starting a clinic and buying a franchise would require a solid savings plan.
-We’d find a path that would keep student loan payments low so they could maximize their savings.
+We’d find a path that would keep student loan payments low so he could maximize his savings.

-Depending on the specifics of his situation, we could switch to PAYE or REPAYE and talk through strategies to lower AGI which would lower his payments even more.
+Depending on the specifics of his situation, we could switch to PAYE or REPAYE and talk through strategies to lower his adjusted gross income (AGI) which would lower his payments even more.

-If he’s willing to be patient, working for a non-profit hospital 10 years would be ideal.
-He could keep payments low, enroll in PSLF and have his loans off the table at a fraction of the cost.
+If he’s willing to be patient, working for a nonprofit hospital 10 years would be ideal.
+He could keep payments low, enroll in PSLF and have his federal loans off the table at a fraction of the cost.

 3. Is the prospect of marriage on the table anytime soon?

-Getting married can have a huge impact on a DPTs loan payment strategy including skyrocketing monthly payments and an increase of $10,000s in out of pocket loan costs.
+Getting married can have a huge impact on a DPTs loan payment strategy including skyrocketing monthly payments and an increase of tens of thousands of dollars in out-of-pocket loan costs.

 If marriage is close by, then we’d want to take Chris’s future spouse’s income prospects and student loans into the equation.
 To save the most money, the two of them would need a mutually agreed upon, unified approach to paying back the student loans.

 4. How certain are you about your career over the next 10 years?